siran/writing/posts/_drafts/Replicating pi(x) from Era Ordering with a Script.md

    a refreshed `latest` plot;
 6. can optionally save checkpoint plots during materialized eras.

-When the admitted right endpoint becomes too large for ordinary floating-point plotting, the script automatically switches the horizontal axis to `log10(N)` so the plot does not fail on late eras.
+When the admitted right endpoint becomes too large to read comfortably, the script automatically switches the global horizontal axis to `log10(N)` so late eras remain visible and very large integer endpoints do not break plotting.

 The plotted function is not the classical prime-counting function `pi(N)`.
 It is the era-truncated version